goFrendiAsgard/zaruba/zaruba-tasks/make/fastApi/appTemplate/ztplAppDirectory/README.md

         pass
 ```

-The auth model has an interface (or abstract base class) containing several methods you can use on your route.
+The auth service has an interface (or abstract base class) containing several methods you can use on your route.
 The methods are returning `current user` if the user is authorized.
 The detail of each method are depending on its implementation, but the general consensus is:

 * `everyone`: Everyone should be able to access the resource.
 If the user has been logged in, this method should return the logged-in user.
 Otherwise, it should return guest user.
 This method should never throw an error.
 * `is_authenticated`: Only authenticated user (i.e: has been logged in) can access the resource.
 This method should return the logged in user or throwing an error.
 * `has_any_permissions`.
 Only user with any of the permissions defined in the parameter can access the resource.
 This method should return the authorized user or throwing an error.

-There are two implementation of the auth model:
+There are two implementation of the auth service:

-* `NoAuthModel`: No authentication at all, basically will allow everyone to access the resources.
+* `NoAuthService`: No authentication at all, basically will allow everyone to access the resources.
-* `TokenOAuth2AuthModel`: OAuth2 authentication with JWT Token.
+* `TokenOAuth2AuthService`: OAuth2 authentication with JWT Token.
 It will check user's permission/roles.

-If you are using `TokenOAuth2AuthModel`, there is a special permission that grant user all access.
+If you are using `TokenOAuth2AuthService`, there is a special permission that grant user all access.
 You can set the permission through `APP_ROOT_PERMISSION` environment.

 There are several environment related to the Auth System: